al6x/vfs/readme.md

 # Tiny wrapper over Net::SSH and Net::SFTP

-Becouse they are too hard to use and have terrible API design.
+Because they are too hard to use and have terrible API design.

     box = Rsh::Box.new host: 'webapp.com', ssh: {user: 'root', password: 'secret'}